vandriodd/react-and-roll/comps/README.md

 ## Notes (temporary)

-- [ ] || gives back the 1st value that is truthy, && gives back the 1st value that is falsy or the last truthy value
+- [x] || gives back the 1st value that is truthy, && gives back the 1st value that is falsy or the last truthy value
+- [ ] Study more about delayed state update